-A. Relation to Master Plan
+- A. Relation to Master Plan - In determining whether to approve a Preliminary Plan, the Planning Board must consider the applicable Master Plan, Sector Plan, or Urban Renewal Plan.
+A Preliminary Plan must substantially conform to the applicable Master Plan, Sector Plan, or Urban Renewal Plan, including maps and text, unless a site plan is not required under Chapter 59, Article 59-7.3.4 and the Planning Board finds that events have occurred to render the relevant Master Plan, Sector Plan, or Urban Renewal Plan recommendation no longer appropriate.

-- 1. In determining whether to approve a Preliminary Plan, the Planning Board must consider the applicable master plan, sector planMaster Plan, Sector Plan, or urban renewal plan.
-Urban Renewal Plan.
-A Preliminary Plan must substantially conform to the applicable master plan, sector planMaster Plan, Sector Plan, or urban renewal planUrban Renewal Plan, including maps and text, unless a site plan is not required under Chapter 59, Article 59-7.3.4 and the Planning Board finds that events have occurred to render the relevant master plan, sector planMaster Plan, Sector Plan, or urban renewal planUrban Renewal Plan recommendation no longer appropriate. - a.
+a.
 A Preliminary Plan that requires a site plan approval under Chapter 59, Article 59-7.3.4 may exceed any dwelling unit per acre or floor area ratio (FAR) limit recommended in a Master Plan or Sector Plan as provided in Chapter 59 to permit construction of all MPDUs under Chapter 25A, or workforce housing units required under Chapter 59 or Chapter 29A.